-It is the mission of Coalfield Development “to support a family of social enterprises that inspire the courage to grow, the creativity to transform perceived liabilities into assets, and the community needed to cultivate real opportunity in Appalachia through mentorship, education, and employment”.
+We work with community groups, leaders, and partner organizations to develop mixed-use residential and commercial real estate projects with a social impact.
+Coalfield Development owns three rural multi-family housing properties and has an in-house construction crew.
 We believe that safe, decent, and affordable housing is one of the very first steps to a quality life.
 If one does not have a proper home to return to at the end of the day, their role as an employee, student, or person in general is inhibited from being performed to its highest potential.

-Moreover, Coalfield completes developments primarily through partnerships with other organizations.
+Moreover, Coalfield Development completes developments primarily through partnerships with other organizations.
 We feel that relationships and partnerships are a key part of life and therefore heavily incorporate it into our development process.
-With partnerships come diversified points of view, years and types of experience, and therefore a stronger likelihood that a project will succeed.
-It is collaboration at its best, and we take pride in the many partnerships we have formed.
+With partnerships come diversified points of view, years and types of experience, and a stronger likelihood that a project will succeed.
+It is collaboration at its best, and we take pride in the many partnerships we have formed over the years.

 The property was an eighteen unit, USDA 515 property facing foreclosure in Wayne County.
 Coalfield was able to purchase the property.
 A total of twelve of the existing eighteen units have gone through rehabilitation, while the latter six were deconstructed and are being replaced with 8 new units.
 Coalfield Development, General Contractor.

 Call 304.429.1995 to schedule an appointment or submit your application to: 2373 Spring Valley Drive, Huntington, WV 25704

 Submit your application to the Housing Authority of Wayne County: Attention: Brett A. Jones, PO Box 695, Wayne, WV 25570